Karandeep98/Movie-Time/README.md

 # Movie Time App
 <br>This app displays the information of more than 6 Million Movies and TV shows in a user friendly way<br>
+**Hope you guys will like this app !
+Show some ❤️ and star the repo to support the project !**

 # Features